python/cpython/Doc/library/configparser.rst

    >>> topsecret.get('Cipher', '3des-cbc')
    '3des-cbc'

 Please note that default values have precedence over fallback values.
-For instance, in our example the ``CompressionLevel`` key was specified only in the ``DEFAULT`` section.
-If we try to get it from the section ``topsecret.server.com``, we will always get the default, even if we specify a
-fallback:
+For instance, in our example the ``'CompressionLevel'`` key was specified only in the ``'DEFAULT'`` section.
+If we try to get it from the section ``'topsecret.server.com'``, we will always get the default, even if we specify a fallback:

 .. doctest::